autumnchris/mini-message-board/README.md

 # Mini Message Board Demo

+An Express.js app that uses sample filler data to present a message board and the ability to add new messages to it.

-My project for the [Mini Message Board assignment](https://www.theodinproject.com/courses/nodejs/lessons/mini-message-board) as part of the curriculum for the [NodeJS course](https://www.theodinproject.com/courses/nodejs) on [The Odin Project](https://www.theodinproject.com).
+Inspired by the [Mini Message Board assignment](https://www.theodinproject.com/paths/full-stack-javascript/courses/nodejs/lessons/mini-message-board) as part of the curriculum for the [NodeJS course](https://www.theodinproject.com/paths/full-stack-javascript/courses/nodejs) on [The Odin Project](https://www.theodinproject.com).

 ---